harvester/docs/docs/host/host.md

 ### Add Additional Disks

-Users can view and add multiple disks as additional data volumes from the host detail page.
+Users can view and add multiple disks as additional data volumes from the edit host page.

 1. Go to the **Hosts** page.
 2. On the node you want to modify, click **⋮ > Edit Config**.